Adventures in Quilting:

 Bring your questions and we will answer them.

 Click here to register.
-You may register for July, August and September on the same page.
-Consider all three or one at a time.
+You may register for September through December on the same page.

 Monday, September 15, 2-5:00 p.m.